folknology/BlackCrab/README.md

 Before the new boards are available we will Initially be targeting the existing MyStorm IceCore SOM for experimentation.

 Required setup:
-Rust 1.31 or a newer toolchain.
+Rust 1.50 or a newer toolchain.
 * itmdump >=0.3.1 (cargo install itm).
 Tested versions: 0.3.1.
 * OpenOCD >=0.8.
 Tested versions: v0.9.0 and v0.10.0
-* arm-none-eabi-gdb.
-Version 7.12 or newer highly recommended.
-Tested versions: 7.10, 7.11, 7.12 and 8.1
+* gdb-multiarch.
+Tested versions: 8.1
 * cargo-binutils.
 Version 0.1.4 or newer.
 * minicom on Linux and macOS.
-Tested version: 2.7.
-Readers report that picocom also works but we'll use minicom in this text.
 * PuTTY on Windows.

 ### rustc & Cargo